Controls

 The goal never changes: build the right thing, for the right reasons, alongside the people who will live with it—and craft it with care.

-Below is a collection of the exercises, workshops, and artifacts I’ve used across a wide range of projects.
-Some teams need only a few of these tools; others require a full end-to-end approach.
+Below is a collection of the exercises, workshops, and artifacts I've used across a wide range of projects.
+Some teams need only a few of these tools; others require a complete end-to-end approach.

 Catalyst